 There are laws in place that prevent illegal working in the United Kingdom.
 An employer can face penalties if it employs a person aged 16 or over who does not have permission to be in, or work in, the United Kingdom.
 An employer found guilty of an offence could face a civil penalty of up to £20,000 for each employee who has been employed illegally.
-There are defences against these penalties if certain documents are checked, verified and copied by the employer before the employee commences work (see question 5).
+There are defences against these penalties if original documents evidencing an individual's right to work in the United Kingdom (such as a passport or biometric residence permit) are checked, verified and copied by the employer before the employee commences work (see question 6).
 In the case of employees who have only a limited right to remain in the United Kingdom, such checks must be repeated on the expiry of their further leave to remain.

-Where, however, an employer is found to have knowingly hired illegal workers, the maximum penalty is a two-year prison sentence or an unlimited fine, or both
+Where, however, an employer is found to have knowingly hired illegal workers, the maximum penalty is a five-year prison sentence or an unlimited fine, or both.

-Investors and individuals who demonstrate exceptional talent (or promise) may be eligible for a Tier 1 visa to enable them to work in the United Kingdom.
-A Tier 1 visa, if granted, is personal to the applicant, meaning that he or she can then work for any employer or work on a self-employed basis for the duration of the visa (two or three-year initial period).
+A Tier 1 visa, if granted, is personal to the applicant, meaning that he or she can then work for any employer or work on a self-employed basis for the duration of the visa (two or three-year initial period) (although a Tier 1 Entrepreneur visa only permits an individual to work for the company in which he or she has invested).
 Tier 2 (intra-company transfer or general) visas are employer-sponsored immigration categories.
-Permission under Tier 2 would only allow the individual to work for the employer entity that sponsors him or her and no other employer.
+Permission under Tier 2 only allows the individual to work for the employer entity that sponsors him or her and up to an additional 20 hours a week in a similar role for another employer (provided the additional work is not in place of the original sponsored employment).
 It is a precondition to Tier 2 that the UK entity has a sponsorship licence (granted by the Home Office).

-16 Is a labour market test required as a precursor to a short or long-term visa?
+18 Is a labour market test required as a precursor to a short or long-term visa?

-Where a company is issuing a Tier 2 (intra-company transfer) certificate of sponsorship, there is no need to carry out a test of the resident labour force.
-However, in most other cases, in particular for restricted Tier 2 (general) applications, such a test is required before issuing a certificate of sponsorship to a foreign national (certain exemptions exist, for example, where the role on offer will attract a salary of more than £153,500).
+Where a company is issuing a Tier 2 (intra-company transfer) certificate of sponsorship, there is no requirement to carry out a test of the resident labour force.
+However, in most other cases, in particular for restricted Tier 2 (general) applications, such a test is required before issuing a certificate of sponsorship to a foreign national (limited exemptions exist, for example, where the role on offer will attract a salary of more than £155,300).
 The UK employer must be able to demonstrate that it has tried and failed to recruit from the resident labour force and that the migrant was selected as the only suitable candidate for the role.
 To do this, the employer must follow the recruitment guidelines set out in the Tier 2 sponsor guidance.
-Recruitment must also include advertising on two recruitment platforms for a period of not less than 28 days (if the salary offered is less than £71,600, it is mandatory to place advertisements in Jobcentre Plus offices (and online using Universal Jobmatch)) before it can be offered to workers from outside the European Economic Area (EEA) or Switzerland (special rules apply for Croatian nationals).
+Recruitment must also include advertising on two recruitment platforms for a period of not less than 28 days (if the salary offered is less than £72,500, it is mandatory to place advertisements in Jobcentre Plus offices (and online using Universal Jobmatch)) before it can be offered to workers from outside the EEA or Switzerland (special rules apply for Croatian nationals).